webfactory/WebfactoryPolyglotBundle/readme.md

 see example below), one for each translated locale.

-Usage example
+Usage Example
 -------------

-Say you have an existing Doctrine entity `Document` that looks like this:
+Let's say you have an existing Doctrine entity `Document` that looks like this:

 	<?php